 Fallen Arches or Flat Feet Treatments in Kolkata

-Flat feet or fallen arches is a common problem that may causes chronic pain and compromise mobility.
+Flat feet or fallen arches is a common problem that may cause chronic pain and compromise mobility.
 If you suffer from a flat foot condition and this is affecting your walk or exercise pattern, call us at 03371646463 or book your appointment now & consult with a foot care advisor today.
-Most flat feet kids feel no pain or discomfort but if your child does complain of any flat foot pain without an immediate cause in the leg or the foot area you should take consultation from a podiatry clinic.
+Most flat feet kids feel no pain or discomfort but if your child does complain of any flat foot pain without an immediate cause in the leg or the foot area you should take a consultation from a podiatry clinic.
 The exact root causes of flat feet in children and adults, except being genetically derived, are a little hard to determine but research has provided us with certain indications.